Khobragade Multispeciality Hospital

 1. Ultrasound Scan

-First and foremost, ultrasound is the most commonly used imaging technique.
-It helps visualize fibroids and determine their size.
+First and foremost, an ultrasound scan is the most commonly used imaging test.
+It helps visualize fibroids clearly and assess their size and location within the uterus.

 2. MRI Scan

-In more complex cases, MRI provides a detailed image of fibroids.
-Therefore, doctors use it for surgical planning or when multiple fibroids are present.
+In more complex cases, an MRI scan provides highly detailed images of the uterus.
+Therefore, it is especially useful for surgical planning or when multiple fibroids are suspected.

 3. Hysteroscopy

-Furthermore, hysteroscopy allows doctors to examine the inside of the uterus using a small camera.
-This method is especially useful for submucosal fibroids.
+Furthermore, hysteroscopy allows doctors to examine the inside of the uterus using a thin camera.
+This procedure is particularly helpful in detecting submucosal fibroids.

 4. Blood Tests

-Meanwhile, blood tests help check for anemia caused by heavy bleeding.
+Meanwhile, blood tests are performed to check for anemia caused by heavy or prolonged menstrual bleeding.

-Consequently, these diagnostic tools provide a clear understanding of the condition.
+Consequently, these diagnostic tools together provide a complete and accurate understanding of the condition, helping doctors create an effective and personalized treatment plan.

-Once diagnosis is complete, doctors classify fibroids based on their location.
-This classification helps determine the most suitable treatment.
+Fibroids treatment planning progresses once the diagnosis is complete, as doctors classify fibroids based on their location.
+This classification is important because it helps determine the most appropriate and effective treatment approach.

 • Intramural Fibroids: Located within the uterine wall